 How Did the Soviets Perceive the Berlin Wall?

-The Berlin Wall as a Security Measure
+The Berlin Wall as a Mechanism of Security

 The Berlin Wall’s Legacy